BEST Seine River Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Seine River - Cruise Critic

 Port: Paris • Vernon • Caudebec • Normandy • Rouen • Conflans Ste.
 Honorine • Paris • Bordeaux • +3 more

+Port: Paris • Conflans Ste.
+Honorine • Vernon • Rouen • Calvados • Le Havre • Mont St. Michel • +2 more

-Port: Nice • Arles • Avignon • Viviers • Tournon-sur-Rhone • Lyon • Burgundy • Lyon • +1 more
+Port: Paris • Les Andelys • Rouen • Honfleur • Caudebec • Vernon • Paris • Lyon • Tournus • +5 more

 Up to 20% Savings to Explore North America in 2023